Jump to a Section

 - Pro tip: Additionally, use the resume building tool within your usajobs.gov account to create a resume.
 Then print a copy of this resume and bring it in to PSG office hours for review by a counselor.

-Additionally, security and intelligence agencies like the Federal Bureau of Investigation and Central Intelligence Agency do not post to usajobs.gov and ask for different information than a federal resume.
-See our blog post on security and intelligence careers for more information and examples.
+Security and intelligence agencies like the Federal Bureau of Investigation and Central Intelligence Agency do not post to usajobs.gov and ask for different information than a federal resume.
+For specific information on how to write intelligence community resumes, check out this blog post:

 International Development: Curriculum Vitae (CV) vs. Resume